Updated March 31, 2026

 Most buyers start with professional liability, especially E&O insurance for notaries, because it addresses claims tied to professional mistakes or omissions.
 Many also review general liability and, if they drive for business, vehicle-related protection options.

-The state data provided does not show a single mandatory notary insurance rule, but Alabama does require proof of general liability coverage for most commercial leases and has workers' compensation rules for businesses with 5 or more employees.
+There is no single mandatory notary insurance rule listed here, but Alabama does require proof of general liability coverage for most commercial leases and has workers' compensation rules for businesses with 5 or more employees.

 Yes, and the fastest quote requests usually include your Alabama service area, the kinds of signings you handle, whether you work as a mobile notary, and whether you need notary bond and insurance in Alabama or just professional liability coverage.